jaddumahanthivinay/Semantic-Segmentation/README.md

-Semantic segmentation is done on Indian Driving dataset using UNet.
+Semantic segmentation is done on Indian Driving dataset using UNet (resnet backend) and imagenet transfer learning.